 Throughout your studies you will have opportunities to present your work and network with other researchers.
 You will be required to present your work to your advisory committee for direction and assistance at regular intervals, while our lunchtime seminar series and annual PhD conference, also provides opportunities to present and receive feedback on your work.

 To ensure that research and scholarship continue to stretch the boundaries of knowledge generation and transformation, the relationship between you and your supervisors is crucial.
 Our academics are very engaged with students and we foster a culture and environment which encourages the co-creation of learning and knowledge between the student and their supervisors.

-Every care is taken to provide excellent supervision and guidance for each research student and you will be supported by two academic supervisors, as well as by independent assessors.
+Every care is taken to provide supervision and guidance for each research student and you will be supported by two academic supervisors, as well as by independent assessors.
 Our supervision is designed to ensure you receive a wealth of experience and assistance to avoid potential challenges.
-Our staff are approachable and are always on hand to advise and assist you throughout your time at University.
+Our staff are approachable and on hand to advise and assist you throughout your time at University.

 Located in the Graduate School, the Doctoral Research Office provides advice and support for current and prospective students.
 The Doctoral Research Office is a key point of contact for any doctoral researchers who have questions relating to registration, student status, immigration, studentships, University policy and procedures.

 As a research student with us you will become an important part of our active student body and academic community.
 Whether you are registered as a full-time or part-time student, working at the University or away from the University, there are plenty of opportunities for you to interact with your fellow PhD students.
 Seminars and conferences provide opportunities to network with other PhD students and members of our academic staff, discuss your ongoing research and to socialise.
 Through our dynamic community you will make valuable contacts and create lasting friendships, while becoming an important and integral member of the School.